-We believe that maintaining and enhancing our reputation and brand recognition is critical to our relationships with our existing customers and partners, including suppliers in our trusted suppliers, Trusted Partner Ecosystem, and to our ability to attract new customers and partners.
+We believe that maintaining and enhancing our reputation and brand recognition is critical to our relationships with our existing customers and partners, including our trusted suppliers, and to our ability to attract new customers and partners.
 The promotion of our brand may require us to make substantial investments and we anticipate that, as our market becomes increasingly competitive, these marketing initiatives may become increasingly difficult and expensive.
 Brand promotion and marketing activities may not be successful or yield increased revenue, and to the extent that these activities yield increased revenue, the increased revenue may not offset the expenses we incur and our results of operations could be harmed.
-In addition, any factor that diminishes our reputation or that of our management, including failing to meet the expectations of customers, members, and partners, and failure to maintain high-quality support, could harm our reputation and brand and make it substantially more difficult for us to attract new customers and trusted Trusted Partner Ecosystem suppliers or form new partnerships.
-Additionally, the performance of third parties with whom we have a relationship, including suppliers in our trusted suppliers, Trusted Partner Ecosystem, may also affect our brand and reputation, particularly if our customers and members do not have a positive experience with suppliers in our trusted suppliers Trusted Partner Ecosystem or other third parties.
+In addition, any factor that diminishes our reputation or that of our management, including failing to meet the expectations of customers, members, and partners, and failure to maintain high-quality support, could harm our reputation and brand and make it substantially more difficult for us to attract new customers and trusted suppliers or form new partnerships.
+Additionally, the performance of third parties with whom we have a relationship, including our trusted suppliers, may also affect our brand and reputation, particularly if our customers and members do not have a positive experience with our trusted suppliers or other third parties.
 In addition, our sales process is highly dependent on the reputation of our offerings and business and on positive recommendations from our existing customers.
 If we do not successfully maintain and enhance our reputation and brand recognition, our business may not grow and we could lose our relationships with existing and prospective customers, which would harm our business.